elyset/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+##Plan

+_Players:_ Me, phone, my sister, device,

+_Activity:_ The activity is sending a shot of light to someone to let them know that they are awake

+_Goal:_ To let the other person know they are awake so that you wouldn't bother them with texts while they are sleeping